 AWS Console allows setting the preferred AWS user session length in minutes.

-AWS provides everything you need to set up a HIPAA-compliant infrastructure.
-But, you still need to follow HIPAA security rules, maintain data confidentiality and follow industry best practices for data protection.
+AWS provides everything you need to set up a HIPAA-compliant telehealth platform.
+But, you still need to follow HIPAA software security rules, maintain data confidentiality and follow industry best practices for data protection.
 Also, you need data mobility in all the clouds that you use.
 That is what could become a vulnerability when using encryption solutions from a cloud service provider.

-QuickBlox solutions can help you meet these needs.
-It simplifies Amazon Web Services workload protection and ensures HIPAA compliance with best practices and data protection requirements.
+QuickBlox HIPAA-compliance services can help you meet these needs.
+It simplifies Amazon Web Services workload protection and ensures following the best practices and data protection requirements.